graded-cs-resources/IB-Computer-Science-Notes/unit0_resources/traced_algorithms.md

 {: .spoiler}

-### First algorithm ever!
+### Algorithm 2

-This was done on August 6 in HL, August 7 in SL
+This was done on August 8 in HL, August 9 in SL

 #### Algorithm